 Figure Out and Know the True Height of Your RV

 The owners manual for your RV will list the dimensions of your RV and this includes the height.
-However, that height listed in the owners manual may not include appliances and additions to your RV.
+However, that height listed in the owners manual may not include appliances and additions to your motorhome.
 If you have a roof rack, roof-mounted AC unit, or an antenna of some kind, then there’s a good chance the height listed in your manual will be inaccurate.

 Instead of going with the number listed, or estimating how much your roof rack or roof-mounted AC unit adds to that number, get your tape measure out.
 Measure to the top of the roof from the ground when the RV is sitting on a level surface.
 From there, get on top of the RV and measure any items or appliances that are attached to the roof.
 This will give you the true height of your RV.